 Divide your guests into groups: immediate family, closest relatives, extended relatives, family friends, friends, acquaintances, kids, coworkers, etc. Once you've both classified your lists, see if you can trim the list by removing entire categories.
 Maybe you can both nix the young kids, the acquaintances, and the coworkers.
 Keep going until exceptions start to pop up, and then evaluate each possible guest individually.

 Embrace the Digital Age For Invites

 While printed invitations are lovely, the purchase price adds up, especially when factoring in overseas mailing rates.
 If a simple email invite isn't your style for anything fancier than a weekend bar night or birthday party, then consider making a personal video to share the wedding details online.
-This happy couple had a talented friend who created and edited a short clip, so everyone could see it at the same time, for no cost at all.

 Avoid Postage Pitfalls

 Some very lovely wedding invitations are square in shape, but did you know that the US Postal Service will tack on extra postage charges if the length divided by height is less than 1.3 or more than 2.5?
 And adding additional frills to envelope exteriors will also up the postage, so stick to simple, standard-size envelopes to avoid paying more.

 Preempt Stationery Goofs

 Proofread — a hundred times.
 Having your wedding invitations reprinted because you called your mother-in-law Carl instead of Carol will throw a wrench in your budget planning.
 And order extra invitations and envelopes just in case you forget to invite a coworker or your mother's distant cousin in Nigeria.